-Adults → Flu is the most common viral cause
+Adults → The influenza viruses are the most common viral cause of pneumonia

 - Rapid antigen testing for influenza

 - RSV nasal swab

 Influenza can be treated with oseltamivir (Tamiflu)

 - Zanamivir and Oseltamivir (Tamiflu) both treat influenza A and B must be given within 48 hours

 - Amantadine and Rimantadine treat only influenza A

 - Their efficacy in patients with influenza viral pneumonia or severe influenza is unknown.

 - Ribavirin is the only effective antiviral agent available for the treatment of RSV pneumonia, but there are conflicting data regarding its efficacy.